-Here is one of the winners of fall 2016 challenge's first three months:
+Here is one of the winners of spring 2017 challenge's first three months:

-The following project won the 'winter 2015' scientific challenge:
+The following project won the 'summer 2016' scientific challenge:

 For more information please visit the hall of fame.